jansvensen/panw-airs-lab-runtime-ollama/docker/README.md

 - Linux, macOS (Intel), and Windows without GPU
 - Testing and development environments
 - Production deployments on standard servers

-### docker-compose.win.yaml (Windows with NVIDIA GPU)

-Identical to the standard setup but adds NVIDIA GPU support for Ollama:
-- Includes NVIDIA container runtime configurations
-- Sets up GPU-related environment variables
-- Makes the GPU available to the Ollama container
-- All containers use the same networking as the standard setup

-This configuration is essential for Windows users with NVIDIA GPUs who want hardware acceleration for their models.

-### docker-compose.apple.yaml (Apple Silicon Hybrid)

-A specialized configuration for Apple Silicon Macs that:
-- **Does NOT include the Ollama container** - you run Ollama natively on macOS instead
-- Configures panw-api-ollama to connect to your native Ollama via `host.docker.internal:11434`
-- Runs panw-api-ollama and OpenWebUI in ARM64 containers for native performance
-- Uses special host mapping to allow container-to-host communication

-This hybrid approach provides significantly better performance than running Ollama in a container on Apple Silicon because:
-1. Ollama can directly access Apple's Neural Engine and GPU
-2. There's no virtualization overhead for the compute-intensive model inference
-3. Native ARM64 execution is optimized for the hardware

-**Important note:** When using this configuration, you must keep your native Ollama service running on your Mac as a prerequisite.

 ## Access OpenWebUI